 Section Two.
-An employee covered hereunder shall, on the employee's request, be permitted to examine and copy, at a cost of ten (10) cents per page, all materials in his/her personnel file, other than pre-employment material or any other material that is confidential or privileged under law.
+An employee covered hereunder shall, on the employee's request, be permitted to examine, all materials in his/her personnel file, other than pre-employment material or any other material that is confidential or privileged under law.
 An employee may request a copy of material in the personnel file that is permitted for examination under this Section.
 If said material is available electronically, it shall be provided free of charge; if said material is not available electronically, it shall be provided at a cost of twenty-five (25) cents per page.
 The State employer reserves the right to require its designee to be present while such file is being inspected or copied.
 The Union may have access to any employee's records upon presentation of written authorization by the appropriate employee.
 The Union and/or member has the right to take an inventory of the contents of the personnel file at any time.

-Section Three No new material derogatory to an

-opportunity to sign (indicating receipt of such material) and has received a copy of such material.
+Section Three.
+No new material derogatory to an employee shall be placed in the employee's personnel file unless the employee or the Union Steward has been afforded an opportunity to sign (indicating receipt of such material) and has received a copy of such material.